 Day-to-day cost of living in Beijing is generally cheaper than that of most places in the United States.
 However as with any major Chinese city, this can vary greatly depending on your lifestyle.
 You can enjoy a bowl of noodles for less than 1 USD, but you can also have dinner at a more upscale restaurant for 20+ USD or shop at a luxury mall with international brands.
-Check out our budget sheet to get an idea of what life in Beijing might look like financially.

 ACCESS in ACADEMICS

 Typical class hours per day differ by term.
 The spring/fall semesters have 4 class hours/day; summer has 4.5 hrs/day; Janterm has 5 hrs/day.
 Class size ranges from 1-15 students, and is typically 4-8 students.